xwhan/ProQA/README.md

 # ProQA

 Resource-efficient method for pretraining a dense corpus index for open-domain QA and IR.
 Given a question, you could use this code to retrieval relevant paragraphs from Wikipedia and extract answers.
-More details about this method can be found in our paper [https://arxiv.org/pdf/2005.00038.pdf](https://arxiv.org/pdf/2005.00038.pdf).

 ## 1. Set up the environments
 ```